Bulk Buy Available

 Do not be too hasty to discard seed that does not germinate, natives will often lay dormant until the conditions are similar to their natural requirements for germination to occur.
 Containers put to one side will often surprise long after they are discarded.

-Do not be too hasty to discard seed that does not germinate, natives will often lay dormant until the conditions are similar to their natural requirements for germination to occur.
-Containers put to one side will often surprise long after they were discarded.
+• Please do not be too hasty to discard seeds that do not germinate; seeds will often lie dormant until the conditions are like their natural germination requirements.

 Powered by SiteSuite